guitarvydas/zddemos/README.md

 This code generated by this example does "nothing".

-If you want to see a full-blown implementation of this technique, see the "0D Kernel Written In VHLL RT" below.
+If you want to see a full-blown practical use of this technique, see the "0D Kernel Written In VHLL RT" below.
 Recommendation: don't bother looking at the 0D Kernel code implementation until you understand what this simple `arith` example does.

 The `arith` grammar is borrowed from the stock example that comes with [OhmJS](ohmjs.org).